mkenney/go-chrome/README.md

 This implementation is based on the [Tip-of-Tree](https://chromedevtools.github.io/devtools-protocol/tot/) documentation and may be prone to change.
 At some point stable versions will be implemented as well, hopefully beginning with v1.3.

-# Examples
+# Documentation and Examples

 There are a few small examples of how to use the framework API on the [wiki](https://github.com/mkenney/go-chrome/wiki) and in the [`/_examples`](https://github.com/mkenney/go-chrome/tree/master/_examples) directory.
+Additional documentation is available on the [wiki](https://github.com/mkenney/go-chrome/wiki) as well.

 # TODO